osscameroon/sami/Architecture.md

 and/or trigger an api call to the **Webhook** that will trigger the actual deployment on your swarm clusters.

 **Examples:**
-- CI Updating the artifact sha in your manifest can found [here](https://github.com/osscameroon/deployments/blob/main/.github/workflows/deploy-service.yaml)
+- CI Updating the artifact sha in your manifest can be found [here](https://github.com/osscameroon/deployments/blob/main/.github/workflows/deploy-service.yaml)
 - CI making the api call to the webhook can be found [here](https://github.com/osscameroon/deployments/blob/main/.github/workflows/apply-config.yaml)

 #### Deployment folder structure
-The deployment folder should follow a very strict structure and contain a `sami.yaml` file that describe your service's deployment.
+The deployment folder should follow a very strict structure and contain a `sami.yaml` file that describes your service's deployment.

 ##### Folder